Some links in this post may be affiliate links

 1. How much sunlight does Echeveria desmetiana need?

-Echeveria desmetiana thrives in bright, indirect light and benefits from 4–6 hours of sunlight daily.
+Echeveria desmetiana thrives in bright light with 4–6 hours of sunlight daily.

 2. How often should I water Echeveria desmetiana?